WeiSin99/scheduling-coursework/README_lcl.txt

 Run the following command to execute the code:

-1. cd into the project directory with: `cd scheduling-coursework`
+1. cd into the project directory with: `cd scheduling-coursework`.
-2. Run the tabu search algorithm with the following commands: `python3 lcl_init.py`
+2. Run the tabu search algorithm with the following commands: `python3 lcl_init.py`.
+3. To see intermediate results printed in the terminal, uncomment the print statements in the LCL() method in lcl_algorithm.py.

 Consists of two main parts: